 - You can visit the gardens and museums in the fort.

 - The light show is something you shouldn’t miss (though I did).
-It takes place at night in open complex near the splendid Maota Lake.
+It takes place at night in an open complex near the splendid Maota Lake.

 - Watch the fort in the evening, bathed, illuminated in several colors.

 - There is a turban museum which has a great turban collection.

 - You can enjoy a classical dance show in Sukh Mahal in the evening.
 You need to buy tickets for this.